wbaik/2048-pytorch/game_2048_cpp/README.md

 ## Generating Replay Memory

 Most of the code is from [here](https://github.com/nneonneo/2048-ai).
-Because `python` is slower than `c++` in doing this kind of work, I revised some of the codes from the repository to suite my needs.
+Because `python` is slower than `c++` in doing this kind of work, I revised some of the codes from the repository to suit my needs.
 It now runs on the `gym-2048`.

 ### https://github.com/nneonneo/2048-ai: